lonanni/RemoteSensing_Environment_Projects/README.md

-This Repository contains codes and examples to investigate water quality trhough remote sensing
+This Repository contains codes and examples to investigate water quality through remote sensing